-Bonus payments may have been a bit thin on the ground this year.
-Hard pressed businesses, struggling to meet existing commitments, may balk at the prospect of parting with cash.
+Bonus payments may have been a bit thin on the ground since the COVID-19 pandemic hit.
+Hard-pressed businesses, struggling to meet existing commitments, may balk at the prospect of parting with cash.
 However, the benefits of having a loyal and satisfied staff may prompt them to consider alternatives to the cash bonus.

 The first instinct may be the, “Dear All, We are sure that you will understand, but…” email, however there may be better ways of approaching the situation.
 This article looks at providing employees with shares or share options rather than money, although there may be other options (no pun intended).